abhikalakuntla/privacy-for-the-paranoid/README.md

 * [ ] Install Malwarebyte on your computer
 * [ ] Use encrypted communication methods - Signal, etc.
 * [ ] Make sure that any device or app you store sensitive info in is encrypted.
 (Evernote, Day One, etc - BTW, Day One isn't encrypted)
+* [ ] Use tor for web browsing, the more people use it the better the network is

 ##Device Settings